The Modern Bystander Effect

 The crimes were horrific enough, but other questions surfaced: Why would someone film an assault instead of intervening?
 And why didn’t those watching online call the police?

-Those troubling questions bring to mind a phenomenon social scientists call the “bystander effect,” first identified some 50 years ago after the legendary murder of Kitty Genovese in New York City, a case that sheds light on what is happening today in the digital age.
+A phenomenon social scientists call the bystander effect was first identified some 50 years ago, after Kitty Genovese was killed outside her apartment in New York City.
+That case sheds light on behavior in the digital age.